Icosahunter/omnipkg/README.md

  # Configuration
  You can add or change the package definition JSON files.
  You can find these files in ~/.config/omnipkg/pm-defs after installation.

+ # Supported package managers
+ - Eopkg
+ - Flatpak
+ - Pacman (untested)

+ # TODO
+ - [] Add support for Apt package manager
+ - [] Add support for Snap package manager
+ - [] Fix cli install so that if there are multiple results you can select between them (kind of like how Flatpak does it)
+ - [] Make it so cli doesn't use polkit (and thus you just use sudo like you would with any other cli package manager)
+ - [] Use a polkit Python module instead of pkexec and abstract this into a separate interface in atnicipation of supporting other operating systems down the line